Make an enquiry

 • Encourage them to do homework earlier in the evening.
 The bonus is they will be able to relax and have their own time once it’s all done.

 • It’s best to avoid discussions or arguments with your teen just before bedtime.
 If they have particular concerns they want to go through with you it’s best to do this 1:1 in a quiet room before they start getting ready for bed.
-Having these conversations once they are in bed is likely to prevent them falling asleep.
+Having these conversations once they are in bed is likely to prevent them from falling asleep.

 teens sleep

 • Have a warm bath before bed.
-This will help trigger melatonin and relax your teen (and the added bonus of extra time in the morning)
+This will help trigger melatonin and relax your teen (and the bonus of extra time in the morning)

 • Rather than screens encourage them to read a book before lights out.